Statistical significance of the sterile-neutrino hypothesis in the context of reactor and gallium data: Gallium radioactive-source experiments

 which is slightly higher than the corresponding value for a $\chi^2$ with 2 dof (\(5.4\sigma\), see \cref{tab:gallium-results}) and more similar to the value for 1 dof, which is \(5.7\sigma\).

 In the following, we will adopt the Kostensalo \emph{et al.}~\cite{Kostensalo:2019vmv} cross section as our default analysis for gallium data.
 In \cref{fig:gallium} (left panel), we show the allowed regions in the sterile-neutrino parameter space for gallium data.
 An explanation of these measurements in terms of sterile-neutrino oscillations requires rather large mixing angles, $0.21\le \sin^22\theta \le 0.47$ at $2\sigma$.
 We observe that in this case the FC confidence regions are in excellent agreement with $\Delta\chi^2$ contours under Wilks' theorem assuming 2 dof.
 Many of the arguments leading to deviations from Wilks' theorem in the reactor case \cite{Coloma:2020ajw} do not apply here.
 In particular, the effect is basically a constant suppression of the rate, without oscillatory behaviour.
+Since the allowed region appears far away from the physical boundary (which dominates the distribution under the null-hypothesis, see above), we recover here the full freedom corresponding to the 2 parameters $\sin^22\theta$ and $\Delta m^2$.

 In the right panel of \cref{fig:gallium} we compare the region preferred by gallium with constraints from reactor data, solar neutrinos, the KATRIN experiment, and data on \(\nu_{\rm e}\)-\(^{12}{\rm C}\) scattering from the LSND and KARMEN experiments.
 In the next section, we are going to investigate in detail the compatibility of gallium, reactor and solar neutrino data.
 The KATRIN constraint shown in \cref{fig:gallium} is taken from \cite{KATRIN:2020dpx}, where this curve has been derived by fixing the lightest neutrino mass to zero.
 This constraint cuts off the allowed parameter space at large values of $\Delta m^2\gtrsim 100$~ev$^2$, but becomes quickly weaker for smaller mass-squared differences.
 We note that the KATRIN limit would be further relaxed if the assumption of neglecting the light neutrino masses is dropped \cite{KATRIN:2020dpx,Giunti:2019fcj}.
 The constraint from $\nu_e$ scattering on $^{12}$C from LSND~\cite{LSND:2001fbw} and KARMEN~\cite{Armbruster:1998uk} is taken from the re-analysis performed in ref.~\cite{Kopp:2013vaa}.
 This limit is in tension (at $\sim 2\sigma$ under Wilks' theorem) with the gallium region for $\Delta m^2 \lesssim 10$~eV$^2$.
 However, note that the results from LSND/KARMEN and KATRIN shown here were obtained assuming Wilks' theorem is applicable, which may lead to an overestimation of the exclusion regions, similar to the data sets studied here.
 Thus, due to the limited statistical power of the KATRIN and LSND/KARMEN constraints in the region of interest, we focus below on gallium, reactor, and solar data.